recked/nba-news/README.md

 - More JavaScript stuff.
 JSHint really makes me feel bad.
 - Correctly writes team news to JSON file by team id instead of position in array
 - Displays name, location, and arena of team on click
+- Loads news articles in content view (unstyled)
+- Links to full article (new tab/window)

+2/11/2014

+- Styled navbar, sidebar
+- Link to ESPN as specified by their API
+- Semi-responsive

+2/14/2014

+- Responsive
+- Styled

+2/15/2014

+- CSS loader added
+- Submitted